Lightjohn/Ssh-ultimate-guide/README.md

 sshfs server: tmp
 ```

 And now in tmp you have your distant home.
-Wonderful !
+Wonderful!

 To unmount just enter: